tasduq/tasduq/README.md

 - 🔭 I’m currently working on my MERN Projects and Secret Startup!
 - 🌱 I’m currently learning Artificial intelligence
 - 👯 I’m looking to work in a AI specialized Company like Open Ai
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Establish My secret Startup and Also be a complete AI specialist
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I am funny sometimes

 ### Connect with me: